Hydrangea paniculata Bobo®

 Latin Name Pronunciation: hye-dran'jee-uh

-Growing H. paniculata
+Growing Hydrangea paniculata

 Transplanting: Young plants may be transplanted when dormant in early spring.
 Prune top growth after transplanting to reduce water loss.